Fort Smith Regional Airport

-Fort Smith Regional Airport (IATA: FSM, ICAO: KFSM, FAA LID: FSM) is a public use joint civil–military airport located near the Interstate 540 freeway three nautical miles (6 km) southeast of the central business district of Fort Smith, in Sebastian County, Arkansas, United States.
+Fort Smith Regional Airport (IATA: FSM, ICAO: KFSM, FAA LID: FSM) is a public use airport located near the Interstate 540 freeway three nautical miles (6 km) southeast of the central business district of Fort Smith, in Sebastian County, Arkansas, United States.
 FSM is governed by the Fort Smith Airport Commission as established by the City of Fort Smith, Arkansas.
 It serves the transportation needs of residents and businesses of western Arkansas and eastern Oklahoma.
 FSM is currently served by American Eagle, the regional airline affiliate of American Airlines.
 It has a large population of corporate and general aviation aircraft.
-A full-service fixed-base operator (FBO), TAC Air, provides service to general aviation, airline, and military operators.
+A full-service fixed-base operator (FBO), Signature Flight Support, provides service to general aviation, airline, and military operators.

 The airport is included in the National Plan of Integrated Airport Systems for 2011–2015, which categorized it as a primary commercial service airport (more than 10,000 enplanements per year).
 In 2013, the airport had 82,742 passenger boardings (enplanements).

 Since 1953, FSM has also been the home to Fort Smith Air National Guard Station and the Arkansas Air National Guard's 188th Wing (188 WG).
 Formerly a fighter wing that previously operated F-4 Phantom II, F-16 Fighting Falcon, and A-10 Thunderbolt II aircraft, the 188th Wing currently features three primary mission sets: Remotely Piloted Aircraft (MQ-9 Reaper); ISR (Distributed Ground Station-Arkansas); and Targeting (Space-Focused).

 Air traffic services are provided by the Federal Aviation Administration (FAA) from an air traffic control (ATC) tower and TRACON (terminal radar approach control).
 The Fort Smith Air Museum is located within the terminal.

 Facilities and aircraft

 Fort Smith Regional Airport covers an area of 1,359 acres (550 ha) at an elevation of 469 feet (143 m) above mean sea level.
-It has two runways with asphalt surfaces: 8/26, the primary runway, is 8,017 by 150 feet (2,444 x 46 m) with dual instrument landing systems and can accommodate the largest aircraft; 2/20, the crosswind runway, is 5,001 by 150 feet (1,524 x 46 m).
+It has two runways with asphalt surfaces: 8/26, the primary runway, is 9,318 by 150 feet (2,840 x 46 m) with dual instrument landing systems and can accommodate the largest aircraft; 2/20, the crosswind runway, is 5,001 by 150 feet (1,524 x 46 m).

-For the 12-month period ending July 31, 2011, the airport had 41,990 aircraft operations, an average of 115 per day: 51% general aviation, 34% military, 11% air taxi, and 4% scheduled commercial.
-At that time there were 102 aircraft based at this airport: 53% single-engine, 21% military, 16% multi-engine, 10% jet, and 1% helicopter.
+For the 12-month period ending June 30, 2021, the airport had 31,817 aircraft operations, an average of 87 per day: 63% general aviation, 25% military, 9% air taxi, and 3% scheduled commercial.
+At that time there were 77 aircraft based at this airport: 58 single-engine, 12 multi-engine, 5 jet, 1 helicopter, and 1 glider.